snazzyatoms/ProShield/README.md

 - ✅ **Keep Items in Claims (1.2.2+)** – Optional toggle to prevent items dropped in claims from despawning (configurable, off by default).
 - ✅ **Claim Ownership Transfer (NEW in 1.2.3)** – Owners can hand over claims to another player.
 - ✅ **Claim Borders Preview (NEW in 1.2.3)** – Visualize claim boundaries before confirming.
-- ✅ **GUI Menu** – Clean and simple inventory menu for claiming, info, unclaiming, help, and admin.
+- ✅ **GUI Menu** – Clean and simple inventory menu for claiming, info, unclaiming, flags, roles, expansions, and admin tools.
-- ✅ **Back Button in GUIs (NEW in 1.2.3)** – Navigate menus without closing them.
+- ✅ **Back & Exit Buttons in GUIs (IMPROVED in 1.2.5)** – Every GUI now supports consistent navigation.
 - ✅ **Admin Compass** – Special compass item that opens the ProShield GUI.
 Auto-given to ops (configurable).
 - ✅ **Claim Expiry** – Automatically removes claims of inactive players (optional, fully configurable).
 - ✅ **Configurable Protections** – Containers, doors, buttons, buckets, fire, mobs, explosions, Enderman teleport, and more.
 - ✅ **Spawn Guard (NEW in 1.2.4)** – Block claiming within a configurable radius around world spawn.
-- ✅ **Mob Border Repel (NEW in 1.2.4)** – Push hostile mobs back when they approach a claim border.
+- ✅ **Mob Control (ENHANCED in 1.2.5)** – Repel mobs from claim borders, despawn hostile mobs inside claims, and block mob pathing/targeting in safezones.
+- ✅ **Expansion Requests (NEW in 1.2.5)** – Players can request claim expansions, admins approve/deny via GUI.
+- ✅ **Admin Expansion Review (NEW in 1.2.5)** – Approve or deny with configurable deny reasons.
+- ✅ **Expansion History (NEW in 1.2.5)** – Paginated GUI to view past requests and decisions.
+- ✅ **World Controls (NEW in 1.2.5)** – Admin GUI to toggle global protections like fire, explosions, or mob damage.
-- ✅ **Admin Reload & Purge Tools (NEW in 1.2.4)** – Reload configs and purge expired claims directly from the Admin GUI.
+- ✅ **Admin Reload & Debug Tools (IMPROVED in 1.2.5)** – Reload configs, messages, and expansions via GUI or commands.
 - ✅ **Lightweight** – Built for performance and ease of use.

 ---

-## ⚠️ Migration Note (v1.2.4)
+## ⚠️ Migration Note (v1.2.5)

-If you are upgrading from **v1.2.3 or earlier**, you **must regenerate your ProShield config folder**.
+If you are upgrading from **v1.2.4 or earlier**, you **must regenerate your ProShield config and messages files**.
 This is required to load the new settings for:
-- Spawn guard radius
-- Mob border repel system
-- Admin GUI reload button
+- Expansion requests & deny reasons
+- World controls menu
+- Safezone mob controls
+- Back & Exit buttons

 ### Steps:
 1. Stop your server.
-2. Delete the `/plugins/ProShield/` folder.
+2. Backup and delete the `/plugins/ProShield/` folder.
-3. Restart the server → new configs will be generated.
+3. Restart the server → new configs & messages.yml will be generated.
 4. Reapply any custom changes you had made.

 ---